Fitz John Porter: Early life and education

 Porter was born on August 31, 1822, in Portsmouth, New Hampshire, the son of Captain John Porter and Eliza Chauncy Clark.
 He came from a family prominent in American naval service; his cousins were William D. Porter, David Dixon Porter, and David G. Farragut.
 Porter's father was an alcoholic who had been reassigned to land duty.
 Porter's childhood was chaotic because of his father's illness.

 The younger Porter pursued an army career.
 He graduated from Phillips Exeter Academy, then from the United States Military Academy (West Point) in 1845, standing eighth out of 41 cadets, and was brevetted a second lieutenant in the 4th U.S. Artillery.

 Career

-Porter was promoted to second lieutenant on June 18, 1846 and First Lieutenant on May 29, 1847.
+Porter was promoted to second lieutenant on June 18, 1846, and First Lieutenant on May 29, 1847.
 He served in the Mexican–American War and was appointed a brevet captain on September 8, 1847, for bravery at the Battle of Molino del Rey.
 He was wounded at Chapultepec on September 13, for which he also received a brevet promotion to major.
-He was an original member of the Aztec Club of 1847, a military society composed of officers who served during the Mexican War.
+He was an original member of the Aztec Club of 1847, a military society founded that year composed of officers who served during the Mexican War, and presided over it from 1892 to 1893.

 After the war with Mexico ended, Porter returned to West Point and became a cavalry and artillery instructor from 1849 to 1853.
 He served as adjutant to the academy's superintendent until 1855.
 He next was posted to Fort Leavenworth, Kansas, as assistant adjutant general in the Department of the West in 1856; he was brevetted to captain at Fort Leavenworth that June.
 Porter served under future Confederate Albert Sidney Johnston in the expedition against the Mormons in 1857 and 1858.
-Afterward, Porter inspected and reorganized the defenses of Charleston Harbor, South Carolina, until late 1860, when he aided the evacuation of military personnel from Texas after that state seceded from the Union.
+Afterward, Porter inspected and reorganized the defenses of Charleston Harbor, South Carolina, until late 1860.